-The species is widely distributed from the slope waters off Chile and Argentina south of 30-35°S to the islands and shelf areas in sub-Antarctic waters of the Atlantic, Indian and Pacific Ocean sectors of the Southern Ocean.
+The species is widely distributed from the slope waters off Chile and Argentina south of 30-35°S to the islands and shelf areas in sub-Antarctic waters of the Atlantic, Indian and Pacific Ocean sectors of the Southern Ocean (Appleyard et al. 2002).
 It occurs throughout the Kerguelen Plateau (in both the Australian and French EEZs), from shallow depths near the islands to at least 2500 m depth around the periphery of the plateau.

-Considerable mitochondrial DNA heterogeneity has been found among populations of Patagonian toothfish from three southern ocean locations, Macquarie Island, HIMI and Shag Rocks/South Georgia suggesting they are genetically distinct even though there were no significant differences among these populations when comparing seven nuclear microsatellite loci.
-A further study of populations from the Indian Ocean sector of the Southern Ocean (Crozet Is., Prince Edward and Marion Is. and Kerguelen Is.) did not detect genetic differentiation among these populations or between any of these and the HIMI population.
-This, combined with results from tagging data which show movement of some fish from Heard Island to Kerguelen and Crozet Islands, suggests that a metapopulation of Patagonian toothfish may exist in the Indian Ocean sector.
+Considerable mitochondrial DNA heterogeneity has been found among populations of Patagonian toothfish from three southern ocean locations, Macquarie Island, HIMI and Shag Rocks/South Georgia suggesting they are genetically distinct even though there were no significant differences among these populations when comparing seven nuclear microsatellite loci (Appleyard et al. 2002).
+A further study of populations from the Indian Ocean sector of the Southern Ocean (Crozet Is., Prince Edward and Marion Is. and Kerguelen Is.) did not detect genetic differentiation among these populations or between any of these and the HIMI population (Appleyard, 2004).
+This, combined with results from tagging data which show movement of some fish from Heard Island to Kerguelen and Crozet Islands, suggests that a metapopulation of Patagonian toothfish may exist in the Indian Ocean sector (Williams et al. 2002, 2003: Welsford et al. 2007).